Acer platanoides: As an invasive species in North America

 The Norway maple was introduced to northeastern North America between 1750 and 1760 as an ornamental shade tree.
 It was brought to the Pacific Northwest in the 1870s.
 Today, Norway maples tend to be most common in the Pacific Northwest, in southern Ontario, and along the Kennebec river in southern Maine.
 The roots of Norway maples grow very close to the ground surface, starving other plants of moisture.
 For example, lawn grass (and even weeds) will usually not grow well beneath a Norway maple, but English ivy, with its minimal rooting needs, may thrive.
 In addition, the dense canopy of Norway maples can inhibit understory growth.
 Some have suggested Norway maples may also release chemicals to discourage undergrowth, although this claim is controversial.
 A. platanoides has been shown to inhibit the growth of native saplings as a canopy tree or as a sapling.
 The Norway maple also suffers less herbivory than the sugar maple, allowing it to gain a competitive advantage against the latter species.
-As a result of these characteristics, it is considered invasive in some states, and has been banned for sale in New Hampshire and Massachusetts.
+As a result of these characteristics, it is considered invasive in some states, and has been banned for sale in New Hampshire, New Jersey, and Massachusetts.
 The state of New York has classified it as an invasive plant species.
 Despite these steps, the species is still available and widely used for urban plantings in many areas.